singnet/dev-portal/docs/concepts/organization-metadata.md

    `email_id` : Email associated with this contact `phone` : Phone number associated with this contact

-`assets` : used to refer to the image associated with an Organization.Image is uploaded on to ipfs and referenced here.
+`assets` : used to refer to the image associated with an Organization.
+Image is uploaded on to ipfs and referenced here.

-`groups` : Multiple groups can be associated with an organization , one payment type is associated with every
+`groups` : Multiple groups can be associated with an organization, one payment type is associated with every group.

 `payment_address` : Address of the Service provider who would receive the payment